JohnLiTangshan/demo-employee-server/README.md

 * Aforementioned buckets are created by our CDK script and hence, they cannot exist before running it.
 * To successfully connect to Github:
   * Username is provided through a AWS SSM parameter called `github_username`,
   * Secret is provided through AWS Secrets Manager.
-Both secret name and field are called `github_token`.
+Both secret name and field are called `githubToken`.

 ## License